Destinations

 When summer hits and the days grow longer (sunset at 9pm!), the town transforms into a warm-weather haven.
 Think paddleboarding, kayaking and boating on the lake, swimming at the beaches lining the basin, or hiking around the imposing mountains and hills surrounding the town.

-Taking a van to Wānaka gives you unparalleled freedom to explore the myriad activities and awe-inspiring scenery around this famous town.
+Hiring a campervan or motorhome from Camplify in Wānaka gives you unparalleled freedom to explore the myriad of activities and awe-inspiring scenery around this famous town.
 New Zealand caters to the van community as well as any country in the world, and any lovers of the outdoors will be thrilled by the sights that await them.

 Winter: